Vanderpump Rules: Season 11

 Filming for the 11th season started on June 28 and ended on September 1, 2023.
-On August 17, 2023, Raquel Leviss was confirmed as not returning for that season following "Scandoval".
+On August 17, 2023, Raquel Leviss was confirmed as not returning for that season following "Scandoval."

 On December 11, 2023, the 11th season was announced to premiere on January 30, 2024, with Lisa Vanderpump, Tom Schwartz, Tom Sandoval, Ariana Madix, Katie Maloney, Scheana Shay, Lala Kent, James Kennedy, and Ally Lewber all returning alongside Brock Davies in a recurring capacity.
 Former cast members Jax Taylor, Billie Lee, Brittany Cartwright, Dayna Kathan, Kristina Kelly, and Max Todd made guest appearances.
 The reunion was recorded on March 16, 2024.

-In April 2024, the series was announced to not be filming during the summer of 2024.
+In April 2024, it was announced that the series would not film during the summer of 2024.
 Bravo wanted to give the cast a break following "Scandoval" and its aftermath.
 Ariana Madix's commitment to hosting season six of Love Island was rumored to have contributed to the hiatus.
 A filming start date was not announced at the time.

-In November 2024, the series was renewed for a 12th season, with the show now being completely rebooted for the first time in the show’s history, along with an entirely new cast now replacing the previous cast members.
+In November 2024, the series was renewed for a 12th season, with the show now being completely rebooted for the first time in the show's history, along with an entirely new cast now replacing the previous cast members.
 The new cast was to be composed of current SUR Restaurant employees.
 The new season would start filming in 2025.
 The cast list and premiere date were not available at the time of announcement.
-A retrospective special commemorating the first 11 seasons is expected to air prior to the 12th season.
+A retrospective special commemorating the first 11 seasons aired prior to the 12th season.

 In December 2024, James Kennedy was arrested on a misdemeanor domestic violence charge.
-A Burbank police log of the incident says he was arrested at 11:50 pm and that a "Female stated her boyfriend lifted her up and threw her to the ground."
+A Burbank police log of the incident says he was arrested at 11:50 pm and that a "female stated her boyfriend lifted her up and threw her to the ground."

 Season 12

 On November 3, 2025, Bravo released the trailer alongside the cast list for the twelfth season.
 The premiere date was announced as December 2, 2025.
 Lisa Vanderpump is the only returning cast member.
-New additions to the series include current SUR Restaurant employees Venus Binkley, Jason Cohen, Chris Hahn, Angelica Jensen, Marcus Johnson, Audrey Lingle, Natalie Maguire, Demy Selem, and Kim Suarez.
-Shayne Davis, who is not a SUR employee, is also set to join the cast.
-A retrospective special titled, "Raise Your Glass to 11 Seasons" was announced to air on November 25, 2025.
-The special will include memorable moments from the previous eleven seasons, unaired footage, and footage from the season 12 premiere.
+New additions to the series included current SUR Restaurant employees Venus Binkley, Jason Cohen, Chris Hahn, Angelica Jensen, Marcus Johnson, Audrey Lingle, Natalie Maguire, Demy Selem, and Kim Suarez.
+Shayne Davis, who is not a SUR employee, also joined the cast.
+A retrospective special titled "Raise Your Glass to 11 Seasons" aired on November 25, 2025.
+The special showcased memorable moments from the previous eleven seasons, unaired footage, and footage from the season 12 premiere.

+In February 2026, TMZ reported that the series had received an early renewal for a thirteenth season.
+A month later, executive producer Alex Baskin told The Hollywood Reporter: "That's a little premature.
+We are hopeful, but that is not official news."
+As of July 2026, the series has not been officially renewed.

+In May 2026, a spin-off titled "Vanderpump Rules: Lisa Las Vegas" was announced.
+The limited series is set to follow the creation and opening of The Vanderpump Hotel.